htranin/ellipse_xmatch/README.md

   transients hosted with large offsets.
 - **`separation` column**: for each match, the point's angular distance from the galaxy center divided by the ellipse's radius in that direction — 0 at the center, 1 on the boundary.
-Exposed directly via `ellipse_separation()`.
 - **PA convention**: degrees East of North.
 If your PA is defined the opposite way, negate it before passing it in.
 - **File formats**: `gal_fits`, `pts_fits`, and `output_fits` accept any